 “always have chlorinated soda for nurses to wash their hands, especially after dressing or handling a suspicious case.
 It may destroy germs at the expense of the cuticle, but if it takes off the cuticle, it must be bad for the germs.”
 So this whole hand washing thing worked 200 years ago....maybe it can work for COVID-19 too...

 Before she was 40, Queen Victoria bestowed Florence the “Nightingale Jewel” and a monetary award ($250,000) for her achievements.
 And Florence, being the philanthropist that she was, used it to build the St. Thomas’ Hospital and the Nightingale Training School for Nurses.

-A lesser known fact about Florence, was her statistical prowess.
+A lesser-known fact about Florence was her statistical prowess.
 She was the first to use coxcomb pie charts.
-She was not only the "lady with the lamp" she was also the "lady with the data visualization".
+She was not only the "lady with the lamp", "the angel of Crimea", she was also the "lady with the data visualization".